John Henry Wigmore

 John Henry Wigmore (1863–1943) was an American lawyer and legal scholar known for his expertise in the law of evidence and for his influential scholarship.
 Wigmore taught law at Keio University in Tokyo (1889–1892) before becoming the first full-time dean of Northwestern Law School (1901–1929).
 His scholarship is best remembered for his Treatise on the Anglo-American System of Evidence in Trials at Common Law (1904), often simply called Wigmore on Evidence, and a graphical analysis method known as a Wigmore chart.
+He served as the second president of the American Association of University Professors.

 Personal life and education

 John Henry Wigmore was born in San Francisco on March 4, 1863.
 His parents were John and Harriet Joyner Wigmore.
 He was named after his father, a self-made lumberyard owner.
 He was the second-oldest child of thirteen.

-Wigmore attended Harvard University and earned the degrees AB in 1883 and AM in 1884.
-Following his undergraduate work, he returned to San Francisco briefly, but then moved back to Cambridge to attend Harvard Law School where he received his LLB in 1887.
-While at Harvard, Wigmore was a member of the first ever editorial board of the Harvard Law Review.
+Wigmore attended Harvard University and earned the degrees A.B. in 1883 and A.M. in 1884.
+Following his undergraduate work, he returned to San Francisco briefly, but then moved back to Cambridge to attend Harvard Law School where he received his LL.B. in 1887.

 Following law school, Wigmore's parents expected him to return to San Francisco to run the family business.
 Wigmore instead elected to stay in Boston, causing a rift to develop between himself and his parents.
 Wigmore married Emma Hunt Vogl (b.
 July 26, 1860, d.
-1943) of Cambridge, whom he had met during Law School, in September 1889.
+1943) of Cambridge, whom he had met during law school, in September 1889.
 His parents did not attend the wedding.
 The couple departed for Tokyo just three days after their wedding.

 Career

 Following his graduation from Harvard, Wigmore practiced law in Boston.
 While in practice, he served as a "long-distance clerk" for New Hampshire Supreme Court Chief Justice Charles Doe and was mentored by future US Supreme Court Justice Louis Brandeis.
-During this time he also published papers regarding election law reform issues including the secret voting method (also known as the Australian Ballot), and fair ballot access laws.
+Election law reform issues including the secret voting method (also known as the Australian Ballot), and fair ballot access laws.